-A storm tide is the level of the water, above the expected, caused by surge events and wave setup (something that happens when there are big waves) referenced to MSL (Mean Sea Level).
+Firstly a storm tide is the level of the water, above the expected, caused by surge events and wave setup (something that happens when there are big waves) referenced to MSL (Mean Sea Level).
 It does not include the wave runup that can also happen.
 Figure 5.2 gives a definition of some of the terms that are used.
-A 100 year return period is a set of conditions that happens on average, every hundred years, or in other words, have a 1% (1 in 100) chance of happening in any given year - that is this year, next year, the year after and so on.
+A 100 year return period is a set of conditions that happen on average, every hundred years, or in other words, have a 1% (1 in 100) chance of happening in any given year - that is this year, next year, the year after and so on.
 To calculate the levels plotted, the tide level and the storm tide level are combined.
 Because the tide is only very high sometimes, and then only for a few hours, the chance of a storm tide happening at the highest of the high tides is actually quite small.
 That means that the return periods seem to be very large.

 We then have to consider sea-level rise.
-The Queensland State Government suggests that right now, we should be planning for a 0.8m rise.
+The Queensland State Government suggests that we should be planning for a 0.8m rise.
 The Commonwealth Government has suggested 1.1m.
 For most purposes, we should be planning for at least the 100 year return period.
 If we want to be extra safe, we can use a higher level like the 1000 year return period.
-For our summary, we suggest that any building within the 1000 year return period line, with 1.1m sea level rise should, if at all possible, NOT be rebuilt in the same location once it gets old and needs replacing.
-The data below shows that this general principle can not apply to Boigu without other drastic action.
+For our summary, we suggest that any building within the 1000 year return period line, with 1.1m sea level rise, should, if at all possible, NOT be rebuilt in the same location once it gets old and needs replacing.
+The data below shows that this can not apply to Saibai without other drastic action.

 The various different combinations of circumstances, plotted as 'bathtub' models, are shown in Figures 5.3 to 5.5.
 Each figure starts with the present day situation at the highest of the high tides (HAT), and then adds sea level rise only (Figure 5.3), the 100 year return period Storm Tide and sea-level rise (Figure 5.4), and the 1000 year return period Storm Tide and sea-level rise (Figure 5.5).
-These figures are plotted over the 2007 satellite image.
+These figures are plotted over a 2003 satellite image.

-The data we have shows that at highest astronomical tide (and this tide only happens very occasionally) much of the community at ground level is inundated (Figure 5.3a).
-With sea level rise of only 0.3m, more of the community is inundated, including importantly, the water facility.
+The data shows that at highest astronomical tide (and this tide only happens very occasionally) most of the community at ground level will be inundated (Figure 5.3a).
+With sea level rise of only 0.3m, almost all of the community is inundated.
 With 0.8m sea level rise and above, almost everything is underwater with the exception of the power station.
 Figure 5.4 looks at the situation with respect to storm tides.
 The 100 year storm tide is only a little higher than HAT for reasons discussed above.
 Figure 5.5 looks at the 1000 year return period storm tide.
-Even without sea level rise, the water facility is inundated with this event.
-Clearly, the issue of inundation is very serious for Boigu, and this is very well known in the community.
+Clearly, the issue of inundation is very serious for Saibai, and this is very well known in the community.

-Figure 5.1: TIN model of the Boigu community.
+Figure 5.1: TIN model of the Saibai community.

-Table 5.1: Boigu inundation levels used for "bathtub" inundation analysis.
+Table 5.1: Saibai inundation levels used for "bathtub" inundation analysis.